YudhaWidianto/grid_login_test/README.md

 2. Negative username test
 3. Negative password test

-I configured one hub and three nodes with different ports from the same machine.
-The objective was to reduce tests execution time by distributing the tests across multiple nodes using Selenium Grid.
+I configured one hub and one node from the same machine.
+The objective was to reduce tests execution time by running the tests in parallel using Selenium Grid.
 ## Prerequisites:
 - Git installed
 - Java installed